cafuego/puppet_tutorial_lca2010/slides/Configuration_Management.markdown

-* Automate your world and streamline build and management
+* Automate your world
+* Streamline lifecycle - build, run, update, decommission
+* Compliance to standards
 * Make the hetergenous feel homogenous
 * Get to the pub sooner...